SirusDoma/rspec_api_documentation/README.md

     end
   end
   ```

-  If you don't use `route`, then param in `get(param)` should be an URL as
-  states in the rest of this documentation.

 * `attribute`: APIB has attributes besides parameters.
 Use attributes exactly
   like you'd use `parameter` (see documentation below).